Washington DC and Baltimore SSI Appeal Lawyer for Social Security Claim Denials

 If you have filed a disability claim and it has been denied, don’t panic.
 The sad truth is that the majority of claims filed with the Social Security Administration (SSA) are denied.
 The reasons for this are varied, but the important thing to remember is that you can appeal their decision.
-Unfortunately, the appeal process can be complicated, but a Baltimore Social Security appeals lawyer can help you get the benefits you deserve.
+Unfortunately, the appeal process can be complicated, but a Baltimore SSI appeal lawyer can help you get the benefits you deserve.

 Consult with a Baltimore Social Security Appeals Lawyer Regarding Important Deadlines

 While you have the right to appeal the SSA’s decision, it’s important to note that you must take immediate action.
 You have only 60 days from the date you receive your notice of the SSA’s denial to file your appeal.
 This may seem like a lot of time, but it can pass more quickly than you think.
 You may need to collect additional documentation or have corrections made to your medical records.
 These things can take a considerable amount of time, so it’s important to begin working on your appeal as soon as possible.

 If your claim has been denied, working with a Baltimore Social Security appeals lawyer can significantly improve your chances of a successful appeal.
 They can handle almost every aspect of the appeal process so that you can focus on your day-to-day life.